 Managing Language Barriers and Restaurant Bookings

 Having described so many attractions, you can probably imagine that Shikoku has many places that offer wonderful food.
-However, it is true that there are many famous restaurants that are difficult to reserve even for Japanese people, and many that do not have English-speaking staffs.
+However, it is true that there are many famous restaurants that are difficult to reserve even for Japanese people, and many that do not have English-speaking staff.
 Also, even if you find a place you want to go, you may have to give up on it due to dietary restrictions (vegetarian, vegan, gluten-free, or allergy-friendly options, etc.).
-We, Shikoku Tours, can negotiate with restaurants in advance to ensure you can enjoy a safe and comfortable dining experience.
+Shikoku Tours can communicate with restaurants in advance to ensure you can enjoy a safe and comfortable dining experience.

 Having described so many attractions, you can probably imagine that Shikoku has many places that offer wonderful food.
-However, it is true that there are many famous restaurants that are difficult to reserve even for Japanese people, and many that do not have English-speaking staffs.
+However, it is true that there are many famous restaurants that are difficult to reserve even for Japanese people, and many that do not have English-speaking staff.
 Also, even if you find a place you want to go, you may have to give up on it due to dietary restrictions (vegetarian, vegan, gluten-free, or allergy-friendly options, etc.).
-We, Shikoku Tours, can negotiate with restaurants in advance to ensure you can enjoy a safe and comfortable dining experience.
+Shikoku Tours can communicate with restaurants in advance to ensure you can enjoy a safe and comfortable dining experience.

 Why a Local Guide Transforms Your Culinary Journey

-Enjoying the flavors, learning about the ingredients, and then taking the next step to understand the history and background behind the local specialties-these are all ways to truly come closer to the food of Shikoku.
-The guides, whom we Shikoku Tours are proud of, will play this role.
-Listening to their stories will give you a glimpse into the lives of the people who live in Shikoku.
-If you experience this, you would experience the culture we normally encounter and get closer to the mentality of the Japanese people and the people of Shikoku.
+Enjoying the flavors, learning about the ingredients, and then taking the next step to understand the history and background behind the local specialties; these are ways to elevate your experience of Shikoku food from the enjoyable to the unforgettable.
+Expert guides from Shikoku Tours can help unlock new flavors with context that gives you a glimpse into the lives of the people who live in Shikoku.

-Enjoying the flavors, learning about the ingredients, and then taking the next step to understand the history and background behind the local specialties-these are all ways to truly come closer to the food of Shikoku.
-The guides, whom we Shikoku Tours are proud of, will play this role.
-Listening to their stories will give you a glimpse into the lives of the people who live in Shikoku.
-If you experience this, you would experience the culture we normally encounter and get closer to the mentality of the Japanese people and the people of Shikoku.
+Enjoying the flavors, learning about the ingredients, and then taking the next step to understand the history and background behind the local specialties; these are ways to elevate your experience of Shikoku food from the enjoyable to the unforgettable.
+Expert guides from Shikoku Tours can help unlock new flavors with context that gives you a glimpse into the lives of the people who live in Shikoku.

-Food is deeply intertwined with our lives.
+In Shikoku, food is deeply intertwined with our lives.
 Therefore, we believe that the hearts of the people of Shikoku, surrounded by such a rich food culture, are nurtured with richness.
-We believe that Shikoku’s food, and the experiences and interactions related to it, will allow you to forget the hustle and bustle of everyday life and fill your heart with joy.
-If you would like to experience this special journey, we, Shikoku Tours, will coordinate the best plan for you.
-As mentioned above, leave the language barrier and transportation issues to us, including reservations and guidance to places you wouldn’t normally be able to visit.
-Why don’t you plan the culinary journey in Shikoku for your next trip?
+We believe that Shikoku food, and the experiences and interactions related to it, will allow you to forget the hustle and bustle of everyday life and fill your heart with joy.
+If you would like to experience this special journey Shikoku Tours will coordinate the best plan for you.
+Leave the language barrier and transportation issues to us, including reservations and guidance to places you wouldn’t normally be able to visit.
+Make your next journey a culinary adventure with Shikoku Tours.

-Food is deeply intertwined with our lives.
+In Shikoku, food is deeply intertwined with our lives.
 Therefore, we believe that the hearts of the people of Shikoku, surrounded by such a rich food culture, are nurtured with richness.
-We believe that Shikoku’s food, and the experiences and interactions related to it, will allow you to forget the hustle and bustle of everyday life and fill your heart with joy.
-If you would like to experience this special journey, we, Shikoku Tours, will coordinate the best plan for you.
-As mentioned above, leave the language barrier and transportation issues to us, including reservations and guidance to places you wouldn’t normally be able to visit.
-Why don’t you plan the culinary journey in Shikoku for your next trip?
+We believe that Shikoku food, and the experiences and interactions related to it, will allow you to forget the hustle and bustle of everyday life and fill your heart with joy.
+If you would like to experience this special journey Shikoku Tours will coordinate the best plan for you.
+Leave the language barrier and transportation issues to us, including reservations and guidance to places you wouldn’t normally be able to visit.
+Make your next journey a culinary adventure with Shikoku Tours.